-Reduce Stress / Find Comfort (and Dairy-Free Mac & Cheese!)
+Reduce Stress / Find Comfort

 Stress is a constant in most of our lives.
 It’s sometimes subtle and sometimes overt, but it always takes a toll on our health.
 In fact, most Americans suffer from a condition known as “Chronic Stress.”
 I make this distinction because stress itself is neither positive or negative.
-There is even a term—“eustress”—which refers to positive stressors in our lives, factors that provide motivation, inspiration and drive.
+There is even a term—“eustress”—which refers to positive stressors in our lives—factors that provide motivation, inspiration and drive.
 However, over time, even eustress can result in the development of Chronic Stress.
 Chronic Stress is the condition in which the body’s natural coping mechanism can no longer effectively respond to one’s total stress burden.

 When our evolutionary development is considered, this makes a lot of sense.
 Our bodily stress response was developed to deal with acute stress, i.e. being chased by a saber-toothed tiger.
-As a result, the body’s response to stress is to divert energy away from cellular repair, digestion and hormone regulation (not much point regenerating those organs, assimilating that meal or prepping to have a baby if you’re dead), and instead puts energy toward muscle contraction and adrenal stimulation—to run away, very quickly.
+As a result, the body’s response to stress is to divert energy away from cellular repair, digestion and hormone regulation (not much point regenerating those organs, assimilating that meal or prepping to have a baby if you’re dead), and instead puts energy toward muscle contraction and adrenal stimulation to run away—very quickly.

 The adrenal glands are our bodies’ chemical energy reserves.
-They are there just in case that saber-toothed tiger jumps out from behind a bush when you hadn’t had a meal in a while.
+They are there just in case that saber-toothed tiger jumps out from behind a bush when you havn’t had a meal in a while.
 The adrenals kick in, giving you a jolt of adrenaline that allows your body to perform physically, even without proper fuel from food.
 You may have heard to the term “adrenal fatigue.”
 When the adrenals are constantly being activated due to stress they burn out, not only inhibiting this response to acute stress but also throwing many other systems in our body out of whack.

 The following are the most common signs and symptoms of Chronic Stress and the resulting adrenal fatigue: